Information about Tunisia

 1534 Spain occupies Tunis

-1569 Corsair Uluj Ali occupies Tunis
+1569 Corsair Uluj Ali of the Ottoman Empire occupies Tunis

 1573 Don Juan of Austria retakes Tunis for Spain